tab1-web/faq/docs/gameplay/manor.md

 ### Maximizing Profit
 1. Check multiple castles for best seed prices
 2. Look for lords offering high fruit buyback prices
-3. Use online Manor calculators to optimize your resource chances
+3. Use Manor Calculators to optimize your resource chances
 4. Farm monsters at appropriate levels to avoid penalties

 ### Avoiding Losses